Kit Hughes, CEO of Look Listen

 In art school he was taught that art can speak to the master narrative of change and it can be a commentary on society - what it was, what it is, and what it can be.
 Kit feels that business – like art – is capable of changing the narrative of what society can be, and that conscious businesses have the capacity to impact the way business is practiced, so that one day there will be no distinction between capitalism and Conscious Capitalism.

 With that in mind, Kit built Look Listen as he would a piece of art.
-“I studied and created Arte Povera (povera is French for poor) which was made famous by artists who could not afford to buy paint and canvas, so they made their art from common items they found around them.”
+“I studied and created Arte Povera (which literally means “poor art”) which was made famous by artists who used everyday materials and challenged the corporate mindset.”
 These artists were extremely creative and resourceful and as Kit tells us, “they actually were able to create things that were so unbelievably distinct that it changed the trajectory of the way art was made.”
 Kit, like his predecessors, is changing the face of capitalism with the hope that one day his work will contribute to changing the trajectory of the way business is practiced.

 As he talks about his experience, you begin to see that for Kit, art school was a lot like “conscious” business school.
 He tells us, “In art school, two things are unlocked.
 One of them is thinking - manifesting a world view in some kind of piece of work.
 The other is that it turns you into a workaholic, because art school teaches you that it is never good enough, you are never good enough; it must always be better.”